cbuhl/THzInstrumentControl/readme.md

 ## Noteworthy nice bits
  - The live plotting.
 That works an absolute charm.
 The outline showed in the wrapper.py file should be shamelessly stolen and used by anyone writing scientific instrumentation GUIs in python.

+## Noteworthy bad bits
+ - It's implemented as a QDialog, and not a QMainWindow.
+That has some bad repercussions, as it does not have a gentle way of closing, and you can accidentally kill the window by brushing the esc-key.

 If you have suggestions for improvement, I'm all ears!
 Scan accumulations has not been implemented yet.